 The Royal Mail said it was trying to find a solution with the owner of the dog and the local council.

 Those on the estate will have to pick up their own post for now - from a delivery office four miles away.

-The company has the right to suspend deliveries.
+But can Royal Mail do this?The company has the right to suspend deliveries.

 It has not been afraid to use this right.
 A couple of years ago a retired banker from Bury St Edmunds had his deliveries suspended because his garden was so overgrown that the Royal Mail considered it a health and safety hazard.

 Around the same time, a number of residents of Berry Drive in Paignton had their deliveries suspended because seagulls were nesting locally and attacking delivery men who tried to deliver the post.

 At the end of last year, it suspended deliveries to properties in one Wiltshire street because fleas were running rampant in the area.
 And, as we reported, around the same time it refused to deliver to an OAP in West Yorkshire in wet weather because it made her path too slippy.

 Is this fair?The Royal Mail has every right to suspend deliveries as it sees fit, if a property falls into any one of a number of categories.
 At any given time it is not delivering to 0.1% of all homes in the UK.